Last Updated on September 24, 2022

 Even though Jarlsberg cheese is made from pasteurized milk, you can cook it in dishes such as a grilled cheese sandwich.
 Heating it will also ensure that any harmful bacteria have been killed.

 Who doesn’t love a good grilled cheese sandwich?
 And now that you know that Jarlsberg cheese is safe to eat during pregnancy, you can enjoy this delicious snack without worrying about the risks.
-Just be sure to check the label to make sure the cheese is made with pasteurized milk.
+Just be sure to check the food label to make sure the cheese is made with pasteurized milk.

 For more on cheeses during pregnancy, we have a complete list of types that are safe, and ones that aren’t.